lemonmade/sewing-kit/documentation/plugins.md

 ## Hooks

 Once plugins are called, they should make use of the many hooks provided by the core of sewing-kit, and by other plugins.
-These hooks use `tapable`, a flexible library for defining custom behavior.
+These hooks use a very simplified re-implementation of `tapable`, a flexible library for defining custom behavior.

 ## Tools